History of Cyprus: Alashiya

 Alashiya, the Bronze Age Eastern Mediterranean state that was the major source of copper in the region, was likely situated in Cyprus or includes parts of Cyprus.

 Correspondences between the King of Alashiya and Egyptian administration could be found in the Amarna letters, while the Ugaritic texts contains exchanges between the King of Alashiya and the King of Ugarit.

+In the second half of the 13th century BC, the current town of Enkomi – if it can be identified with Alashiya – was conquered and destroyed twice.
+The first destruction may have coincided with the historically documented conquest of Alashiya by the Hittite king Tudḫalija IV.
+The second destruction took place around 1220 BC, apparently by members of the Mycenaean Greek culture, who rebuilt the city in a chessboard fashion.
+Around 1050 BC Enkomi was destroyed again by an earthquake.

 Pottery

-In the later phase of the late Bronze Age (LCIIIA, 1200–1100 BC) great amounts of 'Mycenaean' IIIC:1b pottery were produced locally.
-New architectural features include cyclopean walls, found on the Greek mainland, as well and a certain type of rectangular stepped capitals, endemic on Cyprus.
+In the later phase of the Late Bronze Age (LCIIIA, 1200–1100 BC) great amounts of 'Mycenaean' IIIC:1b pottery were produced locally.
+New architectural features include cyclopean walls, found on the Greek mainland, as well and a certain type of rectangular stepped capitals, endemic to Cyprus.
 Chamber tombs are given up in favour of shaft graves.
 Large amounts of IIIC:1b pottery are found in Palestine during this period as well.
-While this was formerly interpreted as evidence of an invasion ('Sea Peoples'), this is seen more and more as an indigenous development, triggered by increasing trade relations with Cyprus and Crete.
-Evidence of early trade with Crete is found in archaeological recovery on Cyprus of pottery from Cydonia, a powerful urban center of ancient Crete.
+While this was formerly interpreted as evidence of an invasion (Sea Peoples), this is seen more and more as an indigenous development, triggered by increasing trade relations with Cyprus and Crete.
+Evidence of early trade with Crete is found in archaeological recovery on Cyprus of pottery from Kydonia, a powerful urban center of ancient Crete.

 Cypriot city kingdoms

 Most authors claim that the Cypriot city kingdoms, first described in written sources in the 8th century BC were already founded in the 11th century BC.
 Other scholars see a slow process of increasing social complexity between the 12th and the 8th centuries, based on a network of chiefdoms.
-In the 8th century (geometric period) the number of settlements increases sharply and monumental tombs, like the 'Royal' tombs of Salamis appear for the first time.
+In the 8th century (geometric period) the number of settlements increases sharply and monumental tombs, like the 'royal' tombs of Salamis appear for the first time.
 This could be a better indication for the appearance of the Cypriot kingdoms.